 Employers are worried about using Mediation and Settlement Agreements.
-The introduction of employment tribunal (ET) fees has changed the balance of power between employers and claimants and has had a significant impact on employees’ willingness to bring claims.
+The introduction of employment tribunal (ET) fees has changed the balance of power between employers and claimants.
+It has had a significant impact on employees’ willingness to make claims.

-Recent legislation has so far had only a limited impact on employers’ approaches to managing conflict.
-However, there is now growing support of alternative dispute resolution.
-Instead of more formal discipline and grievance processes, employers are beginning to use informal methods when attempting to dismiss staff.
+Recent legislation has only a limited impact on employers’ approaches to managing conflict.
+However, there is growing support for an alternative dispute resolution.
+Try something different to the usual formal discipline and grievance processes.
+Employers are beginning to use informal methods when attempting to dismiss staff.

 Employers are making increased use of mediation, and other forms of alternative dispute resolution, to resolve workplace issues, but many HR managers lack confidence in developing informal approaches to managing conflict and continue to be nervous about departing from grievance procedures.